NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

     ISIS> stereo left_input_image.cub right_input_image.cub stereo-output

-Alternatively, the ``stereo_gui`` frontend can be invoked, with the same options, as described in :numref:`stereo_gui`.
+Alternatively, the ``parallel_stereo`` tool can be used, which is very recommended for large images.
+Or the ``stereo_gui`` frontend can be invoked, with the same options, as described in :numref:`stereo_gui`.
 This tool makes it possible to select smaller clips or cropped images on which to run ``stereo``.

 The string ``stereo-output`` is an arbitrary output prefix, it is used when generating names for ``stereo`` output files.
 For example, it can